 3.15.1 Client devices

-SMMU translation of coherency traffic for client devices is not supported.
-Cache and TLB-maintenance operations sent from client devices into the system are not supported.
-These operations terminate in the SMMU.
+SMMU translation is supported for Cache maintenance operations sent from client devices into the system.
+TLB-maintenance operations sent from client devices into the system are not permitted and are never propagated by the SMMU.